Abbasmo72/Bash-Script/README.md

 <hr>

 ## 4. Disk Space Alert
-This bash script monitors disk usage and sends an email alert if the disk usage exceeds a specified threshold.
-The threshold is set to 80% in this example.
-It first retrieves the disk usage percentage of the root partition (/) using the df command and processes the output with awk and sed to extract the percentage value.
-The script then compares the disk usage with the threshold.
-If the usage exceeds the threshold, it composes an email body with a warning message and sends it to a specified email address using the mail command.
-If the disk usage is under control, it prints a message indicating the current disk usage.
-The script helps automate disk space monitoring and alerts the user when intervention is needed.
+This bash script monitors disk usage and sends an email alert if the usage exceeds 80%.
+It checks the root partition’s usage using df, processes the output with awk and sed, and compares it to the threshold.
+If the usage is high, it sends an email warning; otherwise, it prints the current disk usage.
+This helps automate disk space monitoring and alerts the user when action is needed.

 View the code <b>[Bash Script Code](BashScript/DiskSpaceAlert/DiskSpaceAlertEnglish.sh)</b>.
 <hr>